guerramarcelino/Econ203/README.md

 # Econ203
 Lab Sessions for R-users.

-**Warning to Econ 203 students: you must know how to do it in Excel**.
+**Warning to Econ 203 students: you must know how to do it using Excel**.
 This is just for fun!
 Also, you are more than welcome to improve the code!

 lec1.R - Review #1 Question #1; August 31/TA session 1.